Theory of quantum system certification: a tutorial: Quantum states

-\end{definitionblock} The (scaling of) number of samples required for a family of estimators to be an $\epsilon$-accurate estimator is its sampling complexity.
+The (scaling of) number of samples required for a family of estimators to be an $\epsilon$-accurate estimator is its sampling complexity.
 The sampling complexity of estimators can be derived using \emph{tail bounds} of random variables.

 Tail bounds for random variables are bounds to the probability that a random variable assumes a value that deviates from the expected value, as visualized by the marked area in Figure~\ref{fig:tail}.
-Indeed, for any non-negative random variable $X$ it is unlikely to assume values that are much larger than the expected value $\EE[X]$:
+Indeed, for any non-negative random variable $X$ it is unlikely to assume values that are much larger than the expected value $\EE[X]$, as guaranteed by the following inequality.

 \begin{theoremblock}{{Markov}'s inequality} Let $X$ be a non-negative random variable and $t > 0$.
 Then

 \end{theoremblock}

 \begin{proof} Markov's inequality is as elementary as its proof.
 Let $(\Omega, \Sigma, P)$ be the probability space of $X$.
 For the proof we denote the indicator function $\vec 1_A$ of a subset $A \subset \Omega$ by